 We’re in the throws of planning our travel adventure for next year, and a name that keeps coming up for me – or a country, rather, is Turkey.
-Largely because I have this picture of a Turkish cave house on my screen saver, and have always been intrigued by the idea of cave houses, and I’m working hard on my other half to convince him that we need to include a trip to Turkey in our plans.
+Largely because I have this picture of a Turkish cave house on my screen saver, and have always been intrigued by the idea of cave houses, and I’m working hard on my other half to convince him that we need to include this in our plans.

 The Miniaturk Park is a great way to kick of your Turkey Holidays, located on the Golden Horn banks and contains more than a hundred scaled models, which are 1/25 of the original Anatolian, Istanbul, and Ottoman structures.
 Spanning an impressive 60,000 metres square, it is the largest miniature park in the world.
 To top it all off, it features a labyrinth, playground, and life-size chessboard, making it an ideal venue for the kids.
 The park is usually open daily from 9am to 5pm.